turingschool/career-development-curriculum/module_two/2003_career_journal.md

 * What next steps will you take to explore that opportunity and find contacts?
 Add that information to your Huntr card.

 ### Mod 2 Week 4: <a name="week-4"></a>
+Mind Maps:
+* 1. **Engagement.** What did you reflect on last week in regards to when you're engaged in your work at Turing?
+Pull out an idea that resonates with you most (e.g., "Talking through a problem with a partner," "The moment when I solve a problem that I previously didn't know how to do," "Setting up a successful project management process for my team") and break that idea down into parts and make a list (what are all the steps that go into that moment?
+When do you get to use your strengths?
+What is fun about this?).
+* 2. **Energy.** What did you reflect on last week in regards to when you feel most energized in your work at Turing?
+Pull out an idea that resonates with you most and break that idea down into parts and make a list (what are all the steps that go into that moment?
+When do you get to use your strengths?
+What is fun about this?).
+* 3. **Flow.** When have you had an experience recently in which you were in a state of flow?
+You can also think about this as "joy" or "play."
+Pull out an idea that resonates with you most and break that idea down into parts and make a list (what are all the steps that go into that moment?
+When do you get to use your strengths?
+What is fun about this?).

 ### Mod 2 Week 5: <a name="week-5"></a>